Sam Taylor-Johnson: Fine art

-In 2000, Taylor-Johnson created a wraparound photomural around scaffolding of the London department store Selfridges while it was being restored; the mural featured 21 cultural icons including Elton John, musician Alex James, and actors Richard E. Grant and Ray Winstone.
+In 2000, she created a wraparound photomural around scaffolding of the London department store Selfridges while it was being restored; the mural featured 21 cultural icons including Elton John, musician Alex James, and actors Richard E. Grant and Ray Winstone.
 The poses of the figures referenced famous works of art from the past and recent movies.

+The following year, she photographed the cover and sleeve for John's 2001 album Songs From the West Coast.